What is Michael Parkes Surveyors?

 What is commercial property management?

 Commercial property management involves management of shops, offices, land and industrial units with the overall objective of assisting landlords and owners in the supervision of their property.
 Commercial Property Management can include giving advice about a lease, service charge collection, rent collection, preparing budgets of running costs, debt recovery, staffing, account management, repairs and maintenance, credit control, reconciliation’s, purchase ledger, procurement, compliance, health and safety, and asset management.

 What sort of properties do Michael Parkes Surveyors manage?

-We manage flats, blocks of flats, shops, offices, industrial parks, industrial units and land.
-We work with landlords, investors, pension funds and property companies to manage their portfolio on a day-to-day basis – whether that portfolio consists of one property or one hundred.
+We manage flats, whole housing estates, blocks of flats, shops, offices, industrial parks, industrial units and land.
+We work with landlords, investors, pension funds and property & right to manage companies to manage their portfolio on a day-to-day basis – whether that portfolio consists of one property or one hundred.
 It gives an arm’s length relationship between landlord and tenant

 Do you regularly inspect properties and sites?

 Yes, our property managers inspect all properties on a regular basis.
 This helps build an ongoing relationship with the tenants and ensures the landlord is kept up to date with the state of their property which helps them to plan and make decisions.
 A well-kept property means the asset value may be enhanced and definitely protected.